Shipping Less-Than-Truckload (LTL): How Are Rates Determined?

 Expensive items that need to be shipped securely, like electronics, are more likely to be damaged or subject to theft.

-Products that require precise temperature control, like steak or seafood.
-It is challenging to ensure that these items will remain at a stable temperature throughout transit.
+It's difficult to ensure that products requiring precise temperature control, like steak or seafood, will remain at a stable temperature throughout transit.

 The Mona Lisa is probably not going to be shipped with an LTL carrier.
-Valuable items like original artwork should be shipped by a more secure method.
+Valuable items like original artwork should be moved with a more secure method.

 Choosing the Right 3PL Partner Can Help You Decide